 NEM 3.0 is the third version of California’s rooftop solar rules, also known as “Net Energy Metering.”
-It was adopted by the California Public Utilities Commission (CPUC) in late 2022 and will take effect on April 15, 2023, after a grandfathering-in period of several months.
+It was adopted by the California Public Utilities Commission (CPUC) and took effect on April 15, 2023.
+Moving forward, it is now called the Solar Billing Plan.

-Under NEM 3.0, solar users will receive 75% to 80% less credit rates from utility companies for the extra energy they share with the grid.
-The compensation for that extra energy will decrease from an average of $0.30/kWh to around $0.05/kWh.
-Additionally, NEM 3.0 solar users will be placed on a rate plan with higher evening electricity rates, which will extend the payback period for a solar investment from an average of six years to over 10 years.
+Under NEM 3.0, solar users will receive credit rates from utility companies for the extra energy they share with the grid.
+The compensation for that extra energy will be about $0.05/kWh.
+Additionally, NEM 3.0 solar users will be placed on a rate plan with higher evening electricity rates, which will make the payback period for a solar investment about 10 years.

-In an attempt to reduce demand on the grid during peak hours, NEM 3.0 strongly penalizes not adding battery storage to new and existing systems.
-Under NEM 3.0, homeowners should store power generated during the day and draw on it in the evening instead of the grid.
+Adding a battery to new and existing systems will benefit you and make your payback period less.
+In an attempt to reduce demand on the grid during peak hours, NEM 3.0 strongly incentivizes adding battery storage to new and existing systems.
+Under NEM 3.0, homeowners should store power generated during the day and draw on it in the evening instead of the grid..

 The new rules will not affect NEM 1.0 and NEM 2.0 solar users until their lock-in period expires, unless they add more panels.
 The lock-in period, also known as grandfathering, is 20 years after the utility turned on their solar system.